emilyriehl/emilyriehl.github.io/_pages/seminar.md

 - April 14, Anthony Agwu, Johns Hopkins

+Title: The Small Object Argument in the category of assemblies

+Abstract: In this talk, we will review the category of assemblies and go over the notion of W-types with reductions and the WISC axiom.
+We will use the W-types with reductions to construct a version of the small object argument in the category of assemblies.
+If time permits, we will show how to construct reflective subcategories of assemblies, in particular the reflective subcategory of modest assemblies.

 - May 5, Yoyo Jiang, Johns Hopkins

 ## Fall 2024 Schedule: (Mondays, usually 3-4pm; Krieger 413)